cherry-nft/eliza/overview.md

 2. Add tests for all plugins
 3. Add proper error handling
 4. Add documentation for each plugin's specific functionality
-5. Consider adding more services to the node plugin
+5. Add more characters and model providers
+6. Enhance the web interface with more features